SABS-R3/software-engineering-day1/_episodes/06-ide-pycharm.md

 - "Store and retrieve Python scripts in PyCharm."
 keypoints:
 - "PyCharm needs to be configured to know which Python interpreter to use for a given project."
-- "Use for variable in sequence to process the elements of a sequence one at a time."
+- "Use for variable in sequence to process the elements of a collection one at a time."
 - "The body of a for loop must be indented."
 - "Use `if` condition to start a conditional statement, `elif` condition to provide additional tests, and `else` to provide a default."
 - "The bodies of the branches of conditional statements must be indented."